Bruno of Altena-Isenberg: Biography

-Return from Rome

-Bruno's brother Dietrich died on their return journey and Engelbert was not formally aware that they had been dropped off.
-The occasion was the event three quarters of a year earlier, when their older brother Count Frederik of Isenberg was involved in the death of their uncle Engelbert II of Berg, Archbishop of the Electorate of Cologne, on 27 November 1225 in Gevelsberg.
-After his rehabilitation, their brother Engelbert of Altena-Isenberg was restored to his former office in 1237.
+During this return journey, Bruno's brother Dietrich died and Engelbert had not yet learned that they had been removed from office.
+This resulted from an event three quarters of a year earlier, when their older brother Count Frederik of Isenberg was involved in the death of their uncle Engelbert II of Berg, Archbishop of the Electorate of Cologne, on 27 November 1225 in Gevelsberg.
+In the following years, both Bruno and Engelbert could defend themselves against the accusation of being complicit in the death of their uncle, because they had not been present at the talks with Count Frederik in Soest the night before the death of their uncle Engelbert of Berg.

-Rehabilitation

-Bruno succeeded in 1250 after his brother Engelbert died.
-Both could defend themselves against the accusation of being complicit after 1226, because they had not been at the talks with Count Frederik in Soest the night before the death of their uncle Engelbert of Berg.
 But his brother Diederick was.
-Still, it is unlikely that he, too, was aware.
+Still, it is unlikely that he too was aware.
 As a bishop, he was better able to assess the consequences.
-In addition, he knew that Archbishop Engelbert was a trained swordsman, who (as a cleric) had held home (as a cleric) with cousin Adolf I von der Mark for forty days in southern France against the Cathars in 1212, killing 400 inhabitants of Béziers who did not want to be converted; they were burned at the stake.
+In addition, he knew that Archbishop Engelbert was a trained swordsman, who, along with cousin Adolf I von der Mark, had fought (as a cleric) against the Cathars in southern France for forty days in 1212, killing 400 inhabitants of Béziers who did not want to be converted; they were burned at the stake.

+After his rehabilitation in 1237, Engelbert of Altena-Isenberg was restored to his former office.
+In 1250, Bruno succeeded after his brother Engelbert died.

 Family interest

-Bruno was also an important advocate for his young cousins, the surviving sons of his brother Frederik, who were raised by their uncle Henry IV, Duke of Limburg at his stronghold Limburg on the Vesdre.
-He was on 17 July 1242 with his other brothers (Willem, the youngest is not mentioned) as witness to the party in the transfer of the fief of the castle of Limburg to the Lenne to their uncle Henry IV, Duke of Limburg.
+Bruno was also an important advocate for his young cousins, the surviving sons of his brother Frederik, who were raised by their uncle Henry IV, Duke of Limburg, at his stronghold Limburg on the Vesdre.
+On 17 July 1242, he was a witness, along with his other brothers (except Willem, the youngest), in the transfer of the fief of the castle of Limburg to the Lenne to their uncle Henry IV, Duke of Limburg.